FAQs

 Yes!
 Our goal is to help people use buckets effectively, which includes regular maintenance (unless/until we decide to offer that service; we are collecting requests to determine interest).
 Just sign up for our replenish reminders!

-It is July, and I am just now discovering the magic of mosquito buckets.
+It is August and I am just now discovering the magic of mosquito buckets.
 Am I too late?

 No, buckets will help at any time, but you have to intervene in the population.
 It takes 7-10 days for mosquito larvae to emerge as adults.
+We can provide strategies to expedite the process.
+Unfortunately, in Georgia, mosquitoes will be active through the end of October.

 Are they safe for kids and dogs?